howaskew/Explore-OpenActive-data-with-R-code/README.md

              lat=opp$data.location.geo.latitude,
              popup=opp$data.activity[[1]]$prefLabel)

-#The 'when' is not obvious at first glance - there is no date field.
+#The "when" is not obvious at first glance - there is no date field.
 #This is a feed of SessionSeries - it contains information that relates to a number of sessions.
 #In this feed, the individual dated sessions are described in data.subEvent: